 Interventions involving physical activity should be encouraged and incorporated in routine care of providers for those who live with mental health conditions.
 Physical activity can be used as a type of therapy and has been proven to be specifically beneficial for people with mental mental health conditions.
 It not only improves a person’s cardiovascular and overall physical health, but also boosts mood and alertness.
 Physical activity can be used as a preventative health measure to promote mental health in general and the child population.

 While there is much that can be done to increase levels of physical activity in communities, it is also important to recognize that people may experience barriers within their communities when engaging in physical activity.
 Barriers include unsafe neighborhoods, high cost, lack of access to facilities, lack of education of its benefits, and inaccessibility, like mobility issues or sight and hearing impairments.
-Poorly-built environments have been associated with high rates of mental health.
-It is important that we shift systems, change practices and invest in programs to eliminate barriers to physical activity.
+Poorly-built environments have been associated with high rates of mental health.shift systems, change practices and invest in programs to eliminate barriers to physical activity.

 Multi Solving with Physical Activity Promotion